 - Applications will be available annually beginning with the 2018-2019 academic year through the Colorado Center for Rural Education. ***Applications for the 2019-2020 academic year are now available.

 - Map of identified geographic areas with critical shortages of qualified teachers to fill elementary and secondary teaching positions in public schools.

 The goal of this program is to identify and communicate to school districts, charter schools, and BOCES the best practices, effective strategies, and critical components of effective teacher residency programs and thereby facilitate expansion of the effective teacher residency programs across the state.
 This bill provides funds to CDE to contract with institutes of higher education (IHEs) and alternative teacher programs who are currently operating effective teacher residency programs with local education providers (LEPs).
 The IHEs and alternative programs will expand their respective programs with other LEPs as pilot programs that must include specified components.
 CDE will annually submit a report to the State Board of Education, Colorado Commission on Higher Education, Colorado Department of Higher Education, Governor's Office, and education committees of the General Assembly on the effectiveness of the program.

+The application process for Expanding Effective Teacher Residency Programs is now closed.
 The following IHEs and alternative teacher preparation programs were awarded grants to be implemented over three years.

 - Public Education & Business Coalition (PEBC): $264,000

 Provides funds to great local Grow Your Own Educator programs in conjunction with the teacher of record program and license.

 $2 million has been provided by the state department of higher education to invest in partnerships among educator preparation programs and schools, districts, or BOCES to invest in initiatives that address teacher shortages in Colorado.

 - For details, please visit the Colorado Department of Higher Education's Educator Shortage Action Plan webpage.